View the full range of undergraduate, graduate, full- and part-time offerings at Simmons:

 Simmons's College of Arts and Sciences (CAS) offers more than 20 cutting-edge graduate programs and dual-degree options in the areas of education, English as a Second Language, special education, communications management, and liberal arts (children's literature, writing for children, English, and gender/cultural studies).

-The Graduate School of Library and Information Science's (GSLIS) nationally accredited Master of Science program offers a concentration in Archives Management and School Library Teacher Program.
-GSLIS also offers dual degrees, continuing education, a robust satellite program at Mount Holyoke College, and a highly selective doctoral program.
+The School of Library and Information Science's (SLIS) nationally accredited Master of Science program offers a concentration in Archives Management and School Library Teacher Program.
+SLIS also offers dual degrees, continuing education, a robust satellite program at Mount Holyoke College, and a highly selective doctoral program.

 School of Nursing and Health Sciences